 I completed my MFA in nonfiction writing at Columbia University, where I was the 2010-2011 nonfiction editor of Columbia: A Journal of Literature and Art, and served as a Teaching Fellow in the Undergraduate Creative Writing program.
 Since then I have taught at Webster University and in various high schools around NYC.
 I’m now working on a memoir based on the back injury that ended my dance career and the ridiculous journey I went on to heal my body.

 A native of Montreal, I lived in Brooklyn for 12 years before moving to Vienna, Austria.
-After four years as an expat, I now live in Los Angeles.
+After four years as an expat, I now live in Los Angeles with my husband and daughter.
 For more on my teaching, editing and tutoring services, click here.

 Thanks for stopping by!